 The Faculty Research Committee invites applications from tenure-track and tenured faculty in all academic disciplines for research grants.

-The purpose of the Research Grants is to encourage and assist research and scholarly work of all tenure-track or tenured faculty.
 The maximum grant amount is \$1,000.

-DEADLINE FOR APPLICATIONS

-The deadline is generally March 1.
-Applicants must submit their completed proposal and 6 additional copies to CNS 300 c/o the chair of the Faculty Research Committee by 4:30 p.m. on the deadline announced.
-It is the candidate's responsibility to submit completed applications by the due date and time at the appropriate office.
+The purpose of the Research Grants is to encourage and assist research and scholarly work of all tenuretrack or tenured faculty.

+The deadline is generally around March 1.
+The official deadline is published each year by the Research Committee.
+Applications must be submitted on or before the deadline.
+Late applications will NOT be reviewed.
-Proposals in all academic areas will be considered.

-Special consideration will be given to work in areas where the researcher has not received previous financial support and in disciplines where outside support is limited.

-Where possible, results from initial work supported by University funds should be used as a basis for seeking outside support of future work, in cooperation with the Grants Office.

-All materials acquired with grant funds become the property of the University.

-Members of the Faculty Research Committee are not eligible to apply during their term in order to avoid conflict of interest.
+- Proposals in all academic areas will be considered. - Special consideration will be given to work in areas where the researcher has not received previous financial support and in disciplines where outside support is limited. - Where possible, results from initial work supported by University funds should be used as a basis for seeking outside support of future work, in cooperation with the Grants Office. - All materials acquired with grant funds become the property of the University. - Members of the Faculty Research Committee are not eligible to apply during their term in order to avoid conflict of interest.

-Projects that involve human subjects must be approved by the Institutional Review Board.

-PROPOSALS

-Information required in the application is listed below.
-The proposal should be presented in a manner so that persons not acquainted with the field could understand and evaluate the project.
-The completed application should be sent to CNS 300 c/o the Chair of the Faculty Research Committee

-- 1. Name
+Applicants must submit their completed proposal in the manner indicated on the website for the general faculty secretary.

+The Research Committee reviews the application and makes recommendations to the Senior Vice President for Academic Affairs.

+The proposal should provide the Research Committee with the information necessary for evaluation.
+The proposal should use language that clearly communicates to a committee of people not in that person's discipline so that they can understand and evaluate the proposal.
+The following information in clearly labeled sections and paginated contiguously for the whole document is required:

-- 2. Date
+- 1. Name, department, rank, and date of application - 2.
+Date of initial appointment

-- 3. Department